rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03/README.md

 choice = random.choice(nums)
 ```
-You could alter the above snippet to ensure that all random choices are ON the current image.
+You could alter the above snippet to ensure that all random choices are ON the current image by changing the `if` statement in the list comprehension.

-There are other ways to handle the boundary cases.
-What you decide to do is ultimately up to you.
-Be sure to include a discussion of what you do decide to do in your analysis.

 | Lilies through glass DISTANCE = 5  |
 |:---:|
 |![](http://www.cs.umb.edu/~jreyes/csit114-fall-2007/images/project4/glass.jpg)|

 ### Vertical Flip

 The vertical flip has the same effect viewing the image from mirror placed at the image's bottom (or top, depending on how you look at it.)
-Alternatively, pretend that the image is printed on a translucent gel and that you're facing it from the front.
-Now physically flip the picture over its top (or bottom) edge so that you're viewing it from the back.
-This acheives the same effect as the vertical flip filter.

 ```
-Choose a rectangular region RECTANGLE in the image.
-Let TOP be the y-coordinate that bounds the top of RECTANGLE.

-For each pixel CURRENT in RECTANGLE:
-	Let DISTANCE be the difference between the y-coordinate of CURRENT and TOP.
-	Let MIRROR-RELATIVE be the pixel whose x-coordinate is the same as CURRENT and whose y-coordinate is the same distance from BOTTOM as DISTANCE.

-	Set the color of CURRENT to the color of MIRROR-RELATIVE.
+# if flipping horizontal

+define opposite:
+   opposite = image_height - current_row
+Example:
+   image_size = (100,200)
+   i = 0 , opposite = (image_size[1] - 0) # or 200
+   i = 27, opposite = (image_size[1] - 27) # or 173

+start at top of image (y == 0)

+loop through entire image one row at a time:
+    exchange current row with opposite row

+# flipping vertical

+Hmmmm.
+You've got this.

 ```

-You can easily tweak this algorithm to achieve a horizontal flip.
-When I initially implemented this filter, I accidentally flipped both vertically and horizontally.
-How might you do this?
-How might you reflect across another, oblique axis?

 | Lilies flipped upside-down |
 |:---:|